KodeDave/need-2-log/README.md

 # need-2-log
-an utility tool to store personal password and credential
+a simple utility tool to store personal password and credential

-# 01/19/2017
-created first commit